shreshthkchaudhary/My-Portfolio/README.md

 # My Portfolio Website

-This is my **first website project**, titled *"My Portfolio"*.
-The project is built completely using **HTML5** where I practiced using multiple tags and attributes to create a structured layout for a portfolio page.
+Welcome to "My Portfolio" – a beginner-friendly, fully HTML5 portfolio project built to showcase personal details, skills, and projects where I practiced using multiple tags and attributes to create a structured layout for a portfolio page.

+---

+## 🚀 How to Use

+1. **Open `My_Portfolio.html` or `Profile.html` in any web browser.**
+2. If you have opened `Profile.html` click on profile image to continue, else skip step 2nd.
+3. Browse sections using the navigation bar at the top.
+4. Visit projects, see a table of skills, and view personal bio and hobbies.
+5. Fill the contact form to connect or navigate to “Feedback Here” for additional comments.
+6. Use any Social Media icon in the footer to reach out via preferred platforms.

+---

+## 🌟 Features

+- **Multi-section navigation** with About, Projects, Skills, Contact, and Social Handles.
+- **Profile photo display** using `Profile_Picture.jpg`.
+- **List of projects** with square bullets.
+- **Skills table** highlighting technologies with proficiency levels.
+- **Contact form** for user messages and connections.
+- **Footer with clickable social icons** including Instagram, Facebook, LinkedIn, Gmail, WhatsApp, and Threads.
+- **Cross-page navigation**: Easy access to the Feedback form from any page.

+---

+## 📁 Structure

+- **My_Portfolio.html**: Main website file.
+- **Profile.html**: Profile details page.
+- **Feedback.html**: Custom feedback/contact form.
+- **/images or local project root/**:
+  - Profile_Picture.jpg
+  - whatsapp_logo_icon.jpg
+  - thread_logo_icon.jpg
+  - facebook_logo_icon.jpg
+  - linkedin_logo_icon.jpg
+  - instagram_logo_icon.jpg
+  - gmail_mail_icon.jpg

 ---